|Share this article:|

-- Drag and drop your source and target (Vertica_Src and Vertica_TGT in our example) to their correct positions in the Task Designer Window:
+- Drag and drop your source and target (Vertica_Src and Vertica_tgt in this example) to their correct positions in the Task Designer Window:

-- Click Table Selection to the right of the Task Designer Window:
+- Click Table Selection on the right pane of the Task Designer Window:

 The Select Tables/Views dialog appears: